 Cari Cooke graduated with a Bachelor of Science Degree in Physical Therapy from the University of Alberta in 1995.
-In her decades of practise, she has focused on neurological rehabilitation particularly in stroke, Parkinson’s disease and geriatrics in a variety of inpatient and outpatient settings in both Canada and the USA.
-She has certifications in Neurodevelopmental Therapy (NDT) for stroke and gait, LSVT/BIG for Parkinson’s and is an Urban Poling instructor.
+In her decades of practice, she has focused on neurological rehabilitation particularly in stroke, Parkinson’s disease and geriatrics in a variety of inpatient and outpatient settings in both Canada and the USA.
+She has certifications in PWR!
+Moves, Neurodevelopmental Therapy (NDT) for stroke and gait, LSVT/BIG for Parkinson’s and is an Urban Poling instructor.
 Cari has most recently become a Bone Fit™ trained exercise professional.
 Bone Fit™ professionals are specially trained to provide safe, effective and evidence-based exercises for clients with osteoporosis.

 As part of the Movement Disorders Program/University of Alberta, she has collected gait and balance research data using sophisticated 3D motion analysis software, Neurocom, Gait Rite, and many other outcome measure tools.

 Cari has been a presenter and lecturer for the Hope Conference and Parkinson Alberta.

 She maintains a strong interest in how exercise and movement can influence motor learning and neuroplasticity within the brain.

 On a personal note, she is a mother of three active teenagers, enjoys painting, canoeing, and Nordic pole walking with husband, Simon.